kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/vsphere.en.md

 are needed to manage VMs, storage, networking and tags.

 The vSphere provider allows to split permissions into two sets of credentials:
-1. Credentials passed to the vSphere Cloud Controller Manager (CCM) and CSI Storage driver.
+1. Credentials passed to the [vSphere Cloud Controller Manager (CCM) and CSI Storage driver](#cloud-controller-manager-ccm--csi).
 These credentials are currently inherited into the user cluster and should therefore be individual per user cluster.
+This type of credentials can be passed when creating a user cluster or setting up a preset.
-2. Credentials used for creating and managing infrastructure (VMs, tags, networks).
+2. Credentials used for [creating and managing infrastructure](#infrastructure-management) (VMs, tags, networks).
 This set of credentials is not shared with the user cluster and is kept on the seed cluster.
+This type of credentials can either be passed in the Seed configuration ([.spec.datacenters.EXAMPLEDC.vpshere.infraManagementUser]({{< ref "../../../references/crds/#datacenterspecvsphere" >}})) for all user clusters created in this datacenter or individually while creating a user cluster.

 If such a split is not desired, one set of credentials used for both use cases can be provided instead.
 Providing two sets of credentials is optional.